blueshark45/ultrasonic-robot-assiment-/README.md

 ## update
 making of hinge is on the way and as well as the screws needed for the bodys walls and the screws and holes for the aurdino.

+## update
+shared onshape doc for assiment to dierloff as well as made ajuestment to the body.